dylanpieper/chatalot/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/hellmer)](https://CRAN.R-project.org/package=hellmer) [![R-CMD-check](https://github.com/dylanpieper/hellmer/actions/workflows/testthat.yml/badge.svg)](https://github.com/dylanpieper/hellmer/actions/workflows/testthat.yml)

-chatlot synchronously processes lots of large language model chats in R using [ellmer](https://ellmer.tidyverse.org) with features such as [tooling](https://ellmer.tidyverse.org/articles/tool-calling.html) and [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html).
+chatlot synchronously processes a lot of large language model chats in R using [ellmer](https://ellmer.tidyverse.org).
+Use sequential and parallel processing workflows with advanced features including [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html), [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html), progress tracking with recovery options, and quality-of-life features such as sound notifications and verbosity controls.

 chatlot is similar to existing ellmer tools:

--   ellmer's [parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes lots of chats in parallel.
-This tool is simple and fast but does not allow you to save or recover your progress.
+-   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes lots of chats in parallel.
+This tool is simple and fast but has limited features with no option to save or recover your progress.

--   ellmer's [batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats from select providers.
+-   [ellmer::batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats from select providers.
 This tool is about 50% cheaper if you wait up to 24 hours for a response.

 ## Installation